charlottekruzic/cpp-finite-automaton-library/README.md

 ## 🔎 Overview

 This project implements a C++ library for working with finite automata (FA).
-It provides a comprehensive set of operations for creating, manipulating, and analyzing finite automata, which are fundamental models of computation in theoretical computer science.
+It provides a comprehensive set of operations for creating, manipulating, and analyzing finite automata.

 ## ⚙️ Features